jfrog/jfrog-pipelines-samples/HelloWorld/README.md

 - steps connected through a resource

 ## Resources
-Two resources are defined in this pipeline.
-One is optional and only present if certain information is provided in the values.yml.
-The other is always present and is used to showcase the behavior of inputResources and outputResource in the step configurations.
+This pipeline utilizes a [PropertyBag](https://www.jfrog.com/confluence/display/JFROG/PropertyBag) resource, which is designed to contain a collection of key/value pairs that are fully customizable in the yaml, or can be configured at runtime.
 [See documentation on defining resources](https://www.jfrog.com/confluence/display/JFROG/Pipelines+Resources)

 ```
 resources: